-In addition, in October 2020 in connection with its strategic review process, the Corporation entered into retention incentive agreements with the Chief Executive Officer (CEO) and Chief Operating Officer (COO).
+In October 2020 in connection with its strategic review process, the Corporation entered into retention incentive agreements with the Chief Executive Officer (CEO) and Chief Operating Officer (COO).

-The Retention Agreements provide that the Corporation will pay the CEO an employment retention incentive of \$100 provided that the CEO remains employed with the Company until the earlier of April 30, 2021 or the closing of a merger or like transaction with a third party.
+The Retention Agreements provide that the Corporation will pay the CEO an employment retention incentive of \$100 provided that the CEO remains employed with the Corporation until the earlier of April 30, 2021 or the closing of a merger or like transaction with a third party.

-In addition, the Retention Agreements also provide that the Corporation will pay each of the CEO and COO an amount of up to \$125 in the event that certain milestones are met in relation to the monetization by the Corporation of its assets relating to the Corporation's drug candidate, CaPre.
+In addition, the Retention Agreements also provide that the Corporation will pay each of the CEO and COO an amount of up to \$125 in the event that certain milestones are met in relation to the monetization by the Corporation of its assets.